Clazex/HollowKnight.GodSeekerPlus/README.md

 ## Features

 - **Carefree Melody Fix**\*: Remove the Grimmchild mistakenly spawned when equipping Carefree Melody not acquired in normal means.
 The effect is permanent.
+- **Complete Lower Difficulty**\*: Auto complete lower difficulties for boss statues if higher ones are completed.
+Triggers when opening challenge UI.
 - **Door Default Begin**\*: Default selecting the Begin button when opening Pantheon Door UI.
 - **Fast Dream Warping**: Remove dream warping charge time when in Godhome boss fight rooms.
 This decrease the total warping time from 2.25s to 0.25s.
 - **Fast Super Dash**: Buff Super Dash speed in Hall of Gods.